DakaraProject/dakara-player/README.md

 * [mpv](https://mpv.io/) (supported version: 0.27 and higher).

 For 64 bits operating systems, you must install the equivalent version of the requirements.
-Linux and Windows are supported.
+Linux, Mac and Windows are supported.

 ### Virtual environment